 Fresno Grizzlies Game Notes vs Modesto

-The Grizzlies and Nuts continue their six-game series tonight.
-First pitch is scheduled for 6:50 pm PT from Chukchansi Park.
-Grizzlies RHP Victor Juarez and Nuts RHP Michael Morales are the probable starters.
+The Grizzlies and Nuts conclude their six-game series today.
+First pitch is scheduled for 1:05 pm PT from Chukchansi Park.
+Grizzlies LHP Mason Green and Nuts RHP William Fleming are the probable starters.
+I have attached the roster/game notes.

-LAST NIGHT: The Grizzlies played their fastest game of the season (2:10) and had the third highest-attended game in Minor League Baseball this year (11,129 - sellout).
+MOTHER'S DAY: In recognition of Mother's Day today, Susan G. Komen®, the world's leading breast cancer organization, and Major League Baseball are teaming up to put moms first and raise awareness to help reduce rates of breast cancer.
+In 2022, nearly 44,000 people in the U.S. are expected to die from breast cancer.
+Most women who get breast cancer do not have a family history of the disease and risk factors vary by race and ethnicity.
+Players will show their support and spread awareness through wearing pink, such as on their cleats, baseball bats or gloves.
+The Fresno Grizzlies would like to give a shoutout and big thank you to all the moms out there!
+Today is for you!
+Happy Mother's Day to my mom, Debbie!
+Thank you for all the love and support!
+I wouldn't be here without your motivation and help in life!

-MODESTO MINI FACTS: The Fresno Grizzlies and Modesto Nuts are in the midst of their first meeting this season and are scheduled to face each other 30 times in 2022.
-So far, Modesto has taken three of the first four games in the series and Fresno will look for revenge tonight.
+MODESTO MINI FACTS: The Fresno Grizzlies and Modesto Nuts conclude their first meeting this season and are scheduled to face each other 30 times in 2022.
 Last year, the Grizzlies won 11 of their 19 matchups against the Nuts, but went 6-6 at Chukchansi Park.
 Last season, the squads became part of the same league for the first time since 1988.
 At that time, Modesto was affiliated with the Athletics and were named the A's while the Grizzlies were known as the Fresno Suns and were independent.
 Now, the Nuts are associated with the Seattle Mariners organization (affiliated with the Colorado Rockies prior to Mariners) while the Grizzlies are partnered with the Rockies.
 The two cities are 96 miles away from one another if you drive by car, following the CA 99 route.
 Fresno and Modesto are one hour and 32 minutes apart, if you drive non-stop.
 The halfway point between both cities is Planada, California.

-AMADOR WINS PLAYER OF THE WEEK: Adael Amador may have just turned 19, but the Rockies #10 prospect has shown unreal potential way beyond his years.
-Amador was acknowledged by Minor League Baseball as the California League Player of the Week for April 25 - May 1.
-His impressive series in Stockton helped the Grizzlies sweep the Ports, their second sweep of 2022.
-During the week, Amador went 11-for-26 (.423) with four homers, two doubles, seven RBI, eight runs, and four walks over six games.
-Amador was a perfect 5-for-5 when leading off, clobbering two clouts, smoking a pair of doubles, scoring all six times and walking once.
-In the first three games of the series, Amador powered four longballs, which included two leadoff shots.
-Amador went deep in three consecutive contests, the most since Colin Simpson did it in four straight games last year from July 9-14, in Stockton and San Jose.
-Overall, Amador enjoyed a trio of multi-hit games and a pair of multi-RBI and run contests at Banner Island Ballpark.
-As of today, Amador ranks in the Top 10 in nine California League offensive categories.
-Amador ranks tied for second in homers (6), tied for second in hits (30), third in OPS (1.040), third in total bases (53), fourth in slugging percentage (.596), fourth in batting average (.337), tied for fifth in extra base hits (11), eighth in OBP (.444) and tied for eighth in walks (18) among all qualified hitters.
+GROWING ON OFFENSE: The Fresno Grizzlies have played in Growers uniforms four times in the past two seasons.
+In those contests, Fresno is 3-1, scoring 43 runs on 49 hits.
+In all three wins, the Grizzlies/Growers achieved double-digit hits and runs, which included the only cycle by a Grizzlies player at home (Zac Veen).
+Last night, the Grizzlies offense scored 16 runs, tying a season high with every starter in the lineup scoring at least once.
+Five Fresno batters notched multi-RBI games, helping the Growers earn three of their highest scoring innings in 2022.
+Yanquiel Fernandez and Braiden Ward each had three hits, four RBI and three runs with Fernandez ending his night a homer shy of the cycle.

 ROARING ON OFFENSE: In 2022, the Fresno Grizzlies offense has been one of the best at the Single-A level.
-The Grizzlies lead all Single-A teams in batting average (.278), homers (32), at-bats (869), hits (242), total bases (395), slugging percentage (.455) and OPS (.811).
+The Grizzlies lead all Single-A teams in batting average (.280), homers (33), at-bats (907), hits (254), total bases (417), slugging percentage (.460) and OPS (.818).
 Not only is Fresno leading some of these categories, but they are substantially higher than the rest of the level.
-The Grizzlies batting average is .20 points higher than the team in second (St. Lucie) and their slugging percentage is .25 points higher than the next team (Rancho Cucamonga).
-They also have 24 more hits and 21 more total bases than the respected second place squad (Rancho Cucamonga for both).
-Overall, the Grizzlies rank tied for sixth in batting average, ninth in OPS and 10th in slugging percentage in all of Minor League Baseball.
+The Grizzlies batting average is .28 points higher than the team in second (St. Lucie) and their slugging percentage is .33 points higher than the next team (Fredericksburg).
+They also have 22 more hits and 36 more total bases than the respected second place squad (St. Lucie and Rancho Cucamonga).
+Overall, the Grizzlies rank sixth in batting average, seventh in OPS and tied for seventh in slugging percentage in all of Minor League Baseball.

 HOW 2022 WILL LOOK IN THE "GROWL"IFORNIA LEAGUE: The 2022 California League regular season will be split into two halves.
 The first half ends on June 23rd with the second half beginning on June 24th.
 Four of the eight teams in the Single-A California League will make the playoffs.
 The first and second half division winners will meet in a best-of-three game series.
 The winners of those series will meet for a best-of-three championship series.
 Similar to 2021, each Monday will be a day off in the league except for July 4th.
 All but two series will be six-game series this season.
 The break for players and coaches will be four days long from July 18th to July 21st.